-All committee members' signatures are required on one original copy of the Thesis/Dissertation Approval form and the Final Exam Result form (for the Graduate College).
+All committee members' signatures are required on one original copy of the Thesis/Dissertation Approval form and one FER.
 Committee members have the right to review the final copy of the dissertation before signing the forms.
 Only approved committee members may sign these forms.
 The student may request their signatures on additional Thesis/Dissertation Approval forms.